-Annex G Change of FBO

-Existing FBO Change of FBO Approval Comments New

-(as per (in each case assuming status approval

-approval no other changes to the required

-documentation) business)

-1 Sole trader, Different sole trader, Expires Discontinuat Yes

-Partnership or partnership or ion of

-incorporated incorporated company operator/s

-company (for takes over ownership

-example, Ltd,

-PLC, etc)

-2 Sole trader or Company incorporated Expires Creation of Yes

-Partnership (and registered), Sole a Company

-trader or partner/s so the

-becomes Director/s company is

-responsible

-not the

-individual/s

-3 Sole trader Creation of a partnership Retained Continuation No

-where the sole trader is of operator

-one of the partners

-4 Partnership Dissolved and one of the Retained Continuation No

-partners takes over sole of operator

-ownership and becomes

-a sole trader

-5 Partnership New partner joins or a Retained Continuation No

-partner leaves (also refer of operator/s

-to dissolved partnership)

-as long as there is a

-continuation of at least

-one partner
+Annexe G

-Existing FBO Change of FBO Approval Comments New
+Change of FBO

-(as per (in each case assuming status approval

-approval no other changes to the required

-documentation) business)

-6 Incorporated Company goes into Retained Continuation No

-company administration and is of operator/s

-being run as a going

-concern by the

-administrators.

-7 Incorporated Company taken over Expires Discontinuat Yes

-company in from administrators by a ion of

-administration different sole trader, operator/s

-partnership or

-incorporated company

-8 Sole trader, Bankruptcy, insolvency or Expires Discontinuat N/A

-Partnership or in liquidation (wound up / ion of

-Incorporated dissolved) operator/s,

-company approval

-expires
+Existing FBO (as per approval documentation) Change of FBO (in each case assuming no other changes to the business) Approval status Comments New approval required 1 Sole trader, Partnership or incorporated company (e.g. Ltd, PLC, etc) Different sole trader, partnership or incorporated company takes over ownership Expires Discontinuation of operator/s Yes 2 Sole trader or Partnership Company incorporated (and registered), Sole trader or partner/s becomes Director/s Expires Creation of a Company so the company is responsible not the individual/s Yes 3 Sole trader Creation of a partnership where the sole trader is one of the partners Retained Continuation of operator No 4 Partnership Dissolved and one of the partners takes over sole ownership and becomes a sole trader Retained Continuation of operator No 5 Partnership New partner joins or a partner leaves (also refer to dissolved partnership) as long as there is a continuation of at least one partner Retained Continuation of operator/s No 6 Incorporated company Company goes into administration and is being run as a going concern by the administrators.
+Retained Continuation of operator/s No 7 Incorporated company in administration Company taken over from administrators by a different sole trader, partnership or incorporated company Expires Discontinuation of operator/s Yes 8 Sole trader, Partnership or Incorporated company Bankruptcy, insolvency or in liquidation (wound up / dissolved) Expires Discontinuation of operator/s, approval expires N/A